GioF71/upmpdcli-docker/README.md

 With the latest (0.0.8 tagged on 2023-10-10 as latest-tidal) version of the plugin, you can entirely skip the 4 variables listed a few lines above.
 If you do so, be sure to monitor the container logs, and follow the Tidal link that will be presented.
 After you will have granted authorization to the application, the plugin will store a `credentials.json` file in the plugin cache directory.
 So be sure to use the `/cache` volume, or the credentials won't survire if the container is removed and created again.
 Never share the tokens on the internet (and also on public git repositories).
+Remember that currently, the Tidal Plugin actually starts when the first control point (e.g. BubbleUpnp, mConnect) contacts upmpdcli asking for the contents from the Tidal Plugin.
+So, you will not see the prompt until you try to use the plugin itself.

 ## Usage examples